Retrieval-augmented Decoding for Improving Truthfulness in Open-ended Generation: Conclusion

 \section{Conclusion}

-Our work introduces Context-Aware Adaptive Decoding (CAAD), a novel, lightweight decoding strategy that enhances the truthfulness of large language models (LLMs) by leveraging a compact grounding space constructed from as few as 10 annotated examples.
-By retrieving semantically similar contexts and integrating their next-token logits during generation, CAAD achieves a 2.8\% average improvement in the T$*$I metric on TruthfulQA and further outperforms existing baselines on both Biographies and WikiQA.
-Notably, CAAD demonstrates strong cross-task generalization, with TruthfulQA-derived grounding improving biography generation, highlighting its versatility across diverse tasks.
-The efficiency of CAAD, requiring only a single generation pass and minimal annotated data, makes it a scalable alternative to resource-intensive methods like fine-tuning or retrieval-augmented generation.
-Future work could explore scaling the grounding space to larger datasets, incorporating dynamic context selection for broader topical coverage, and adapting CAAD to real-time applications.
-By addressing these areas, CAAD has the potential to significantly advance reliable text generation in LLMs, particularly for high-stakes applications where truthfulness is paramount.
+Our work introduces Retrieval-Augmented Decoding (RAD), a novel, lightweight decoding strategy that enhances the truthfulness of large language models by leveraging a compact grounding space constructed from as few as 10 annotated examples.
+By retrieving semantically similar contexts and integrating their next-token logits during generation, RAD consistently improves performance across diverse tasks, including QA, dialogue, and summarization, and outperforms existing baselines on TruthfulQA, WikiQA, Alpaca, and HaluEval benchmarks.
+Notably, RAD exhibits strong cross-task generalization, with grounding derived from one task benefiting generation in others, highlighting its robustness and versatility.
+Its efficiency, requiring only a single generation pass and minimal annotated data, makes RAD a scalable alternative to resource-intensive approaches such as fine-tuning or retrieval-augmented generation.